RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 - November 22-26: Thanksgiving break, no classes
 - December 9: Last day of classes

-## Appendix C: Course Tools and Links
+## Appendix D: Course Tools and Links

 - **Blackboard**: http://lms.gvsu.edu, then look for your section of MTH 302.
 - **Google Colab:** This is our platform for using Python to do linear algebra and differential equations.
 Go to https://colab.research.google.com/ and sign in with your GVSU Google account.